flutter/website/src/deployment/windows.md

 For Flutter applications, either the [Codemagic Workflow Editor][cmworkfloweditor] or [codemagic.yaml][cmyaml] can be used to package the application and deploy to Microsoft Partner Center.
-Additional options (e.g. architecture) can be configured using the aforementioned package.
+Additional options (such as the list of capabilites and language resources contained in the package) can be configured using the aforementioned package.

 For publishing, Codemagic uses the [Partner Center submission API][partnercenterapi]; thus, Codemagic requires [associating the Azure Active Directory and Partner Center accounts][azureadassociation].